The phrase goody two-shoes describes someone who acts in an honest way whenever possible. In other words, they regularly do what is considered right.

-Having said that, the expression is older than that story.
-According to a few places, such as World Wide Words, this idiom was apparently used in a poem called Voyage to Ireland in Burlesque by an English poet named Charles Cotton, 1670:
+While this book may have helped to popularize the phrase, the expression itself is older.
+According to a few places, such as World Wide Words, this idiom makes an appearance in a poem called Voyage to Ireland in Burlesque by an English poet named Charles Cotton, 1670:

 “Mistress mayoress complained that the pottage was cold;